montoyamoraga/infinite-folders/README.md

 ## About

-This project is a Python script that when executed, starts creating new folders, it goes on infinitely and as fast as it can, in an alphabetical order, starting in a, and so on.

 This project was done by Aarón Montoya-Moraga on Saturday February 25th, 2017 at the [Stupid Hackathon](stupidhackaton.com).

+It is a Python script that when executed, starts creating infinite new folders.

-This program can executed from the terminal and runs on Python 2.x and 3.x
+It can be executed from the terminal and runs on Python 2.x and 3.x

 ## Instructions

-Download or clone this repository, open the terminal, cd into the folder and execute the script with python, with the following command:
+* Download or clone this repository
+* open the terminal
+* cd into the folder
+* execute the script with python

 ```shell
 python infinite-folders.py